Lagrangian cobordism of positroid links: Introduction

 Note that even for small $k$ and $n$ complex Grassmannians have many positroid strata, and their partial order is quite complicated, see \cref{ExGr24Strata} and \cref{fig:hasse_diagram_bound24}.
-The exact Lagrangian cobordism in \cref{ThmMain} is constructed by pinching contractible Reeb chords, which is a well-known technique in contact topology.
-It is typically not easy to decide whether a Reeb chord is contractible, or which sequence of contractions will produce an exact Lagrangian cobordism between two given Legendrian links.
-Our main contribution is to understand that any chain connecting $\Pos_1\leq \Pos_2$ in the partial order produces a sequence of successful pinch moves.
-In fact, following \cite{KLS} we recast the partial order on strata using the combinatorics of bounded affine permutations, and an affine analogue of the Bruhat order on the symmetric group.
-Our construction makes it easy to generate large examples of non-trivial exact Lagrangian cobordisms using a computer.
+The exact Lagrangian cobordism in \cref{ThmMain} is constructed by pinching contractible Reeb chords, which is a well-known technique in contact geometry.
+We establish that any chain connecting $\Pos_f$ and $\Pos_g$ in the partial order produces a sequence of pinch moves.